BrianLesko/cleanmybuilding-website/readme.md

 - CSS - stylize aspects of your HTML like colors and rounding buttons etc.
 - JS - used to turn a markdown document into html.

 Thanks for reading.
 This project was my first public, self-hosted website.
 I learned about deploying basic code to the web, using html, css, and javascript, the core languages used in web-development.
-This project also into creating more complex back end services that would not be easily possible on traditional website creators like wordpress.
+This project has served as a gateway for creating more complex back end services that would not be easily possible on traditional website creators like wordpress.
 This site has been deployed since early 2024.